joshferrell/student-portfolio/content/home/about.md

 system.
 In her research, she pulls on the methods of ethnography, in-depth interviews, geospatial analysis, content analysis, and network analysis.

 Alana's dissertation focuses on the resources, practices, and decision-making of U.S. food banks during the COVID-19 pandemic.
 The research focuses on understanding how the privatization of food assistance and food bank networks impact access to resources.
-Her mixed methods dissertation employs geospatial analysis to examine food bank resources in relationhsip to demographic characteristics, and she uses in-depth interviews with food bank leaders coupled with archival research to compare the programs and practices of different types of food banks.
+Her mixed methods dissertation employs geospatial analysis to examine food bank resources in relationship to demographic characteristics, and she uses in-depth interviews with food bank leaders coupled with archival research to compare the programs and practices of different types of food banks.

 Alana has also worked with Imagining America to research graduate student experiences with publicly engaged scholarship.
 This work was part of Imagining America's Leading and Learning Initiative funded by the Andrew W. Mellon Foundation.